JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 #### How to use

-Validation is performed when the user clicks the confirmation button (for example, the “Add” button).
+Validation is performed when the user clicks the confirmation button (for example, the "Add" button).

 Highlight all invalid fields, move the focus to the first invalid field and show the tooltip.